 The resources

-The Visualization Center is installed in a dedicated room with the following equipment: Videowall with 12 monitors in 4×3 configuration of 55″ (4.87m x 2.06m) thin bezel, 12 NUC i7, 16GB ram, 512GB, Graphics Workstation; Two 60″ professional UHD professional monitors; Videoconferencing infrastructure (Two high-resolution PTZ cameras; Two self-amplified studio monitors; Tabletop microphone (boundary) and also network infrastructure with 10Gbit/s RCTS connectivity and wireless infrastructure.
+The Visualization Center is installed in a dedicated room with the following equipment: Videowall with 12 monitors in a 4×3 configuration of 55″ (4.87mx 2.06m) with thin bezel, 12 NUC i7, 16GB ram, 512GB, Graphics Workstation; Two professional 60″ UHD monitors; Videoconferencing infrastructure (Two high-resolution PTZ cameras; Two self-amplified studio monitors; Table microphone (boundary) and also network infrastructure with connectivity to 10Gbit/s RCTS and wireless infrastructure.

-The Visualization Center also serves as a meeting/focus point for the scientific community associated with High Performance Computing at IST, thus enhancing the impact of the community.
+The Visualization Center also serves as a meeting point/focus for the scientific community associated with High Performance Computing in IST thus enhancing the community's impact.

 The areas in which they have been used

-The Visualization Center has supported the training of IST's EuroCC MSc Fellows, who work in the areas of Computer Engineering, Quantum Computing, Mechanical Engineering, Biomedical/Biological Engineering, Physics, Mechanical and Aerospace Engineering, and Electrical and Computer Engineering.
+The Visualization Center has supported the training activities of EuroCC MSc Fellows, from IST, who develop work in the areas of Computer Engineering, Quantum Computing, Mechanical Engineering, Biomedical/Biological Engineering, Physics, Mechanical and Aerospace Engineering, and Electrical and Computer Engineering.

 Some results already obtained

-In addition to the training component, the research groups operating the Visualization Center have used the available resources to explore scenarios relevant to complex fluid simulations and plasma physics/nuclear fusion.
+In addition to the training component, research groups operating at the Visualization Center have used the available resources to explore scenarios relevant to simulations of complex fluids and plasma physics/nuclear fusion.

 The main challenges they still face

-The Visualization Center is in the final stages of testing and progressive opening to the IST and ULisboa community, and is expected to be fully operational in the near future (the technical infrastructure is finished, only detail/access/logistical support issues are missing).
-We foresee that as soon as all infrastructure is properly tested and installed it will become of intensive use at IST and ULisboa.
+The Visualization Center is in the final stages of testing and progressively opening to the IST and ULisboa communities, and is expected to be fully operational soon (the technical infrastructure is complete, with only minor details, access, and logistical support remaining).
+We anticipate that once the entire infrastructure is properly tested and installed, it will be in intensive use at IST and ULisboa.

-Joel Guerreiro (University of Algarve) and Thales Silva (Instituto Superior Técnico)
+Joel Guerreiro (University of Algarve) and Thales Silva (Higher Technical Institute)

 Visualization Center of the University of Algarve (UAlg)

-"Innovation and technology discovery with processing and visualization capabilities, as well as technology transfer to the community are the main contributions of the center."
+"Innovation and technology discovery with processing and visualization capabilities, as well as technology transfer to the community, are the center's main contributions."

-- Joel Guerreiro, full professor and director of the Computer Services at UAlg
+– Joel Guerreiro, full professor and director of IT services at UAlg

 The resources